kakyoism/kkappkit/README.md

 4. A submission panel to launch main script and handle parameter presets.
 5. A status bar with a progressbar.

-No. 1, 4, and 5 come for free as built-in widgets from calling the factory method `ui.build_script_launcher()`.
+No. 1, 4, and 5 come for free as the kit's built-in widgets from calling the factory method `ui.build_script_launcher()`.
 The two core parameters show up in the order of their appearance in `app.json`.

-Now drag the slider or edit the spinbox so that the number shows 0.5, then press the bottom-right button `Go!`.
+Now drag the slider or edit the spinbox so that the number shows `0.5`, then press the bottom-right button `Go!`.
 You'll see the following prompt:

 ![](hello_world/helloworld-popup.png)